Flavor from Skilled Hands

 Record-keeping for primary production and associated operations

-– (1) Food business operators are obliged to keep and retain records relating to
+ARTICLE 9 – (1) Food business operators are obliged to keep and retain records relating to

 measures put in place to control hazards in an appropriate manner and for an appropriate